 Twenty-four hours, unobstructed access must be provided for the substation.
-Typically asphalt paving is required from the driveway entrance to the relay/control house with parking for several vehicles.
-The entrance gate must be double roadway width with the yard's safety grounding covering the open gate area.
+Parking allowance for several vehicles must be provided adjacent to the relay/control house.
+The entrance gate must be double driveway width with the yard's safety grounding covering the open gate area.

-The switchyard should be appropriately graded to facilitate water runoff and to direct spilled dielectric fluid away from other major electrical equipment and toward planned containment.
+The station should be suitably graded to facilitate water runoff and to direct spilled dielectric fluid away from other major electrical equipment and toward planned containment.